galitz-matt/hw1-hw1-ykk6rh/QUESTIONS.md

 These were things I did not consider in Part 1 it contained less code.
 However, as the size of the project grew, I realized I needed to address code that was not readable, understandable, nor efficient.
+In hindsight, I will plan out the role of my methods and classes thoroughly so that I understand what needs to be implemented from the beginning.
+I have a tendency to rush into implementation which causes confusion and ultimately wastes time.
+I also think my technique for method extraction in my `CSVReader` class was suboptimal, 11 helper methods seems excessive; I will be more aware of this for the next assignment.